Overview

 Design

-When you run gcl upload or gcl commit, gcl will look for all files named PRESUBMIT.py in folders enclosing the files in your change, up to the repository root.
+When you run git cl upload or git cl commit, git cl will look for all files named PRESUBMIT.py in folders enclosing the files in your change, up to the repository root.

 The same applies to git-cl upload, git-cl dcommit and git-cl push.

-The functions must match these method signatures; you do not need to define both functions if you're only interested in one type of event:
+In the original presubmit system the functions must match these method signatures.
+You do not need to define both functions if you're only interested in one type of event, and if you want to run the same tests in both events, just have them both call a single underlying function:

 def CheckChangeOnUpload(input_api, output_api):